JordanMcLuvin/coff-z/README.md

 This project is a **Custom Onboarding Flow Application** built with **Next.js**, **React**, and a backend API.
 The application allows administrators to configure editable sections for user pages and provides routing for different user roles.

+This is a fully dockerized application in a monorepo.
+Simply clone the repo, naviagte to the root folder in a terminal and run ```docker-compose up --build```.

 ## 📌 Features
 - **User & Admin Pages**: Dynamic page structure for users and administrators.
 - **Configurable Sections**: Admins can enable or disable sections (e.g., Address, Birthdate).